HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 approval by the Site Plan and Architectural Review Committee.

-D. The .requirements of he California Environmental Quality Act (CEQA) have been
+D. The requirements of the California Environmental Quality Act (CEQA) have been

 Negative Declaration to avoid or reduce to a level of insignificance, potential air quality